Bramo 323: Design and development

-Development of the 323 was the end result of a series of modifications to the original Jupiter design, which Siemens licensed in 1929.
+Development of the 323 was the result of a series of modifications to the original Jupiter design, which Siemens licensed in 1929.
 The first modifications produced the Sh.20 and Sh.21.
 The design was then bored out to produce the 950 hp (708 kW) Sh.22 in 1930.
 Like the Jupiter, the Sh.22 featured a rather "old" looking arrangement with rather prominent valve pushrods on the front of the engine.
 In the mid-1930s the Reich Air Ministry (RLM) altered the way in which engines were assigned code names, and Bramo was given the 300-block of numbers.
 Therefore, the Sh.14 and Sh.22 became the 314 and 322, respectively.
 The 322 never matured and remained unreliable.

 The team continued work on the basic design, adding fuel injection and a new supercharger.
 The resulting Bramo 323 was just under 27 L in displacement, and produced 900 PS at 2,500 rpm for takeoff, improving slightly to 1,000 PS at 3100 m.
 The reduced power at sea level was inevitable for engines with single-speed, mechanically-driven superchargers when they were regulated to a constant maximum boost pressure below their critical altitude.